alecazam/kram/README.md

 ```
 Features to complete:
-Tile command for SVT tiling
+* Tile command for SVT tiling
-Merge command to combine images (similar to ImageMagick)
+* Merge command to combine images (similar to ImageMagick)
-Atlas command to atlas to 2D and 2D array textures
+* Atlas command to atlas to 2D and 2D array textures
-Add GPU encoder (use compute in Metal/Vulkan)
+* Add GPU encoder (use compute in Metal/Vulkan)
-Add BC6H encoder
+* Add BC6H encoder
-Improve permute in SSE2Neon
+* Update/simplify permute in SSE2Neon
-Save prop with args and compare args and modstamp before rebuilding to avoid --force
+* Save prop with args and compare args and modstamp before rebuilding to avoid --force
-Multichannel SDF
+* Multichannel SDF
-Plumb float4 through to ASTC HDR encoding
+* Plumb float4 through to ASTC HDR encoding
+* Add mmap for Windows
+* Test Neon support and SSE2Neon
+* PSNR stats off encode + decode

 Test Images
-Samples from test files used for the various encoders.
+* color_grid from Astcenc samples
+* ColorMap from Apple's sample apps to test premultiplied alpha and srgb.
-SDF image taken from EDT that inspired heman.
+* flipper-sdf image taken from EDT paper that inspired heman SDF.
-collectorbarrel-n/a from Id's old GPU BC1/3 compression article.
+* collectorbarrel-n/a from Id's old GPU BC1/3 compression article.
+* Toof-a is my own artwork drawn in Figma

 ```